Small-Fish-Dev/small-fish-dev.github.io/src/blogs/one_step_behind.md

 title: 'Always one step behind'
 thumbnail: 'stats.png'
 date: '2023-11-21'
-description: 'My personal experience with finding out you were too late at capitalizing a trend.'
+description: 'My personal experience with finding out you were too late at capitalizing a trend'
 publisher: 'ubre'
 published: true
 ---